Why AI Is Changing How We Look At Finance

 We hear it every week.”The world of AI is changing how we behave with X!” or “the world of FinTech is disrupting banks!”
 While popular headlines, these stories are largely incomplete.
 You see, what a lot of people miss with these innovations is that, while it’s great so many companies are fundraising or coming up with noteworthy tech, they never talk about the relationship between them.

-Make no mistake, as the relationship between AI and finance become much more intertwined, these changes are going to leave an indelible impression upon our relationship with our money.
+Make no mistake, as the relationship between AI marketing solutions and finance become much more intertwined, these changes are going to leave an indelible impression upon our relationship with our money.
 Here’s why:

 The Value of AI